Q: What is the security policy at the ballpark?

 Scenario 1: The game is rescheduled to be played on an open date on the Ducks schedule.
 If this occurs, tickets do not need to be exchanged and are good for the newly scheduled game only.

 Scenario 2: The game is rescheduled to be played as part of a doubleheader.
-When this happens, tickets for the cancelled game must be exchanged at the ballpark box office as soon as possible for a future 2015 Ducks regular season home game for a ticket of equal or lesser value.
+When this happens, tickets for the postponed game must be exchanged at the ballpark box office as soon as possible for a ticket of equal or lesser value to a future Ducks regular season home game.
 All games are subject to availability.

 Q: My organization is holding a fundraiser or awarding prizes and would love to have something from the Ducks.
 How do I go about asking for a donation?